tschoof/blog/contact.md

 permalink: /contact/
 ---
 <h2>Contact</h2>
 <p>I really do like feedback.
-Like I thought of in <a href="http://blog.timmschoof.com/2011/05/12/Three">this post</a>, I went from 'no comments' to [Disqus](http://disqus.com/) in October of 2011.
-Comment the hell out of it.
-Nonetheless, you still can:
+Like I thought of in <a href="http://blog.timmschoof.com/2011/05/12/Three">this post</a>, I went from 'no comments' to <a href="http://disqus.com/">Disqus</a> in October of 2011.
+Comment the hell out of it.<br>Nonetheless, you still can:
 <ul>
 <li>give me a shout on <a href="http://twitter.com/tschoof">twitter</a></li>
 <li><a href="mailto:hello@timmschoof.com">email</a> me</li>